villatoroe/AMI_SDR_Queries/README.md

     series = {SIGIR '22}
     }```

+  - The original paper describing how these topics can be found at

     ```@article{ESKEVICH20141021,
     title = {Exploring speech retrieval from meetings using the AMI corpus},
     journal = {Computer Speech & Language},